Midori-Dragon/Furaffinity-Custom-Settings/README.md

 # Furaffinity Custom Settings

-Helper Script to create Custom settings on Furaffinitiy
+Helper Script to create Custom settings on Furaffinitiy.
+Also see this Script on Greasy Fork as [Furaffinity-Custom-Settings](https://greasyfork.org/de/scripts/475041-furaffinity-custom-settings)

 #### Table of Contents